FH-Potsdam/is-the-lab-open/README.md

 Short version: "Because we can.
 Long version: It often occurs that students ask per email if the lab is open.
 This is a simple way to find out.
 Also it is a test if location based triggers work accurate.

 ## how
 On the mobile device of the lab supervisor is a location based trigger installed with <a href="https://ifttt.com">ifttt.com</a>.
 If he enters the area ifttt calls the API of the application.The sent value is cached for faster response times.
-According to the result of the cacked data the application presents the information when the user loads the site.
+According to the result of the cached data the application presents the information when the user loads the site.
 For further and deeper insight check out the open source <a href="https://github.com/FH-Potsdam/is-the-lab-open">code at github.com</a>.

 ## who
 This site is build by <a href="https://github.com/fabiantheblind">Fabian "fabiantheblind" Morón Zirfas</a> for the <a href="https://github.com/FH-Potsdam">University of Applied Sciences Potsdam (Germany)</a> with <3.

+## Server

+How to set up the server?

+tbd
+## authentication

+Currently we have some simple authentication in place so nobody can call the api.
+Create a file under `private/data.json` and add the following content.

+    [
+      {
+        "id":1,
+        "username":"secretname",
+        "password":"superlongultrasecretpassword",
+        "email":"me@me.io"
+      }
+    ]

+To make a call to the api you can now open the url like this:

+This opens the lab: [https://maker:superlongultrasecretpassword@example.com/is-the-lab-open/api/1](https://maker:superlongultrasecretpassword@example.com/is-the-lab-open/api/1)

+This closes the lab: [https://maker:superlongultrasecretpassword@example.com/is-the-lab-open/api/0](https://maker:superlongultrasecretpassword@example.com/is-the-lab-open/api/0)

 ## License